 Deliver the talk on time and sticking to the defined format and duration.
 I need to know what time frame you expect and what format you want it to be in.
 I will show up at the times you need me to be there and set

 up on stage with enough time for AV people to wire up microphones and other equipment.
 I tend not to need any dry-run or setup, but I am happy to do so if that is your conference policy.

 Use my own computer to deliver my talk.
 Many times I will go beyond slide decks and show live code and examples.
-My setup is a Macbook Air and I will bring my own VGA dongle and remote control.
+My setup is a Surface Pro or Macbook and I will bring my own dongle and remote control.

 Promote my presence at your event.
 I will tweet and blog before, during and after the event about what I will do at your event and interesting things I encounter.

 Publish my slides and screen recording after my talk.
 If there is a good enough connection, this normally happens right after the presentation.
 Everything I create at your event will be licensed Creative Commons unless